koengr/QCforBusiness/_essentials/applications-overview.md

 ---
 layout: default
-title: 4 The applications, What problems will we solve with quantum computers?
+title: "The applications: what problems will we solve?"
 nav_order: 4
 ---

-## The applications: What problems will we solve with quantum computers?
+# The applications: What problems will we solve with quantum computers?

 <fieldset class="field-set" markdown="1">
 <legend class="leg-title">At a glance</legend>